Crop Insurance

 Crop insurance helps protect investments by guaranteeing revenue and/or yield.
 Crop insurance does this by protecting against financial losses due to both disasters and changes in crop values.

 A multi-peril crop insurance policy covers farms against drought.
+Make sure you have the right multiple peril crop insurance or an MPCI policy.

 Multi-peril crop insurance covers damage from natural disasters, including fire, flood, hail, high winds, and frost.
 If one of these covered perils damages your crops, your policy will reimburse you up to its limit.

-Yield protection refers to the amount of grain, or other crops, your farm produces.
-Coverage levels are selected by reviewing your farm's production history for a crop, and multiplying this amount by the projected price.
+Yield protection refers to the amount of grain or other crops your farm produces.
+Coverage levels are selected by reviewing your farm's production history for a crop and multiplying this amount by the projected price.

 Revenue protection guards farmers who sell their crops before harvest.
 If the crop is lost due to storm damage, etc., the farmer is still responsible for fulfilling the contract.
 Revenue crop protection covers the crop for the greater of the contract price or the harvest price.